Kings Gap Environmental Education Center: Kings Gap Hollow Day Use Area

 Located two miles from the entrance of Kings Gap, the Pond Day Use Area features a scenic pond and mountain stream.
 This area is used extensively for environmental education programming because of its diversity of habitats.

 Kings Gap Hollow Run is a spring-fed stream that periodically dries up and reveals a stony bottom.
 However, in the spring when the water flow is at its peak, this stony bottom is home for many aquatic animals.
 Pick a stone out of the stream and observe the larva of the black fly as they cling to the stone and filter food from the water.
 Although the adult black fly is considered a pest, the presence of its larva in the stream is an indicator of good water quality.

 The black fly larva and the diversity of the other aquatic life found in the stream indicate good water quality, but the stream is vulnerable.
 Chemical tests reveal low pH and alkalinity levels due to the geology and vegetation of the area.
-Low levels of alkalinity indicate the stream has a limited capacity to "buffer" any acid that may enter in the form of acid rain or snow.
-Without this ability to neutralize additional acid, the pH level can drop.
-A low pH level means a high acid content.
-When the acid content becomes too high, the stream no longer supports life.
+Low alkalinity in a stream signifies a reduced capacity to counteract acidity, such as that from acid rain or snow.
+This diminished buffering ability can lead to a decline in pH levels, indicating increased acidity.
+Excessively high acid levels in the stream can render it inhospitable to aquatic life.

 The deciduous forest that brackets the stream features wetland areas categorized by sphagnum moss, cinnamon ferns, skunk cabbage and tulip trees.
 In late spring and early summer, hikers may chance upon the clump of grass-like leaves with a white to pale green bloom of the lily of the wildflower fly poison.

 The pond supports a wealth of aquatic animals adapted to slower water.
 It includes frogs, salamanders, turtles, snakes and various aquatic insects.
 A small, floating platform anchored in the pond provides a safe haven for "basking" painted turtles and water snakes.
 The pond also serves as an aquatic study area for students participating in field learning experiences.

 The White Oaks Trail winds through an oak forest.
 This paved trail includes signs that interpret the ecology of the forest.